 Requirements to become a Licensed Clinical Pastoral Therapist in Tennessee

-1. A master’s or doctoral degree with at least 60 credit-hours that covers the CPT Body of Knowledge (9 hours core clinical theory, 9 hours pastoral counseling theory, 15 hours in areas of specialization, 9 hours in diagnosis & treatment of mental disorders, and the other 18 can be electives) and includes a supervised practicum or internship experience.
+1. A master’s or doctoral degree from an accredited graduate institution with at least 60 credit-hours that covers the CPT Body of Knowledge (9 hours core clinical theory, 9 hours pastoral counseling theory, 15 hours in areas of specialization, 9 hours in diagnosis & treatment of mental disorders, and the other 18 can be electives) and includes a supervised practicum or internship experience.
 If your degree doesn’t cover all the Body of Knowledge, you can take other courses to complete those requirements.

 2. Accrue at least 1400 client clock hours while being supervised for 270 hours by an Approved Supervisor (and these numbers include hours earned during your degree program: up to 90 of your supervision hours can come from your practicum/internship).